NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 ### Load the data into R

-Run <code style="color: blue">getwd()</code> to make sure that the current working directory is the path to the session4_maftools folder:
+Run <span style="color: blue">getwd()</span> to make sure that the current working directory is the path to the session4_maftools folder:

 ```R
 >getwd()